awsdocs/amazon-api-gateway-developer-guide/doc_source/set-up-lambda-proxy-integrations.md

 ```

 In the output, `headers` can be unspecified if no extra response headers are to be returned\.
 To enable CORS for the Lambda proxy integration, you must add `Access-Control-Allow-Origin:domain-name` to the output `headers`\. `domain-name` can be `*` for any domain name\.
 The output `body` is marshalled to the frontend as the method response payload\.
 If `body` is a binary blob, you can encode it as a Base64\-encoded string and set `isBase64Encoded` to `true`\.
 Otherwise, you can set it to `false` or leave it unspecified\.

+**Note**
+For more information about enabling binary support, see [Enable Binary Support Using the API Gateway Console](api-gateway-payload-encodings-configure-with-console.md)\.

 If the function output is of a different format, API Gateway returns a `502 Bad Gateway` error response\.